Pacamara Coffee Beans: What You Need To Know

 Pacamara coffee is a unique coffee variety, and it is the product of scientific breeding and natural selection that took decades to achieve.
 According to World Coffee Research, it was first discovered in 1956 in El Salvador by Fernando Figueroa on his coffee plantation farm (1).

-Pacamara coffee is a cross between two Arabica varieties: Pacas and Maragogype.
+Pacamara coffee is a cross between two Arabica varieties: Pacas (a Bourbon mutation) and Maragogype (a Typica mutation).
 Arabica coffee beans are just one of the coffee family species along with Robusta beans, Excelsa beans, and Liberica beans.

 For more on coffee variety, check out this YouTube video: